- Ivan Cuesta-Fernandez

 - Research Interests

-Kilowatts, megawatts and power: political geographies of peripheral electrification in Ghana and Tanzania (working title)
+Kilowatts, megawatts and power: Electric territorialities of the state in the peripheries of Ghana and Tanzania

 Prof. Dr. Paul Nugent

 - Hönke, Jana, Ivan Cuesta-Fernandez.
-Forthcoming.
+2017.
 "A topolographical approach to infrastructure: Political topography, topology and the port of Dar es Salaam."
-Environment and Planning D: Society and Space.
+Environment and Planning D: Society and Space 35(6): 1076-95.

 - Cuesta-Fernandez, Ivan.
 2015.
 “Mammoth dams, lean neighbors: assessing the bid to turn Ethiopia into East Africa´s powerhouse.”
 In A New Scramble for Africa?
 The Rush for Energy Resources, ed.
 Soren Schölvin.
 Farnham and Burlington, VT: Ashgate, 93-110.

-I also publish short research-inspired pieces onto my blog: Electric Territorialities
+Less regularly than I would like, I also publish research-based briefs on my blog: Electric Territorialities

-MA in Politics and Democracy, Spanish Distance Learning University, Spain (2011)
+MA Politics and Democracy, Spanish Distance Learning University, Spain (2011)

-MSc in Power Generation: Renewables, Public University of Navarre (2008)
+MSc Power Generation: Renewables, Public University of Navarre (2008)

-MA in Development and International Cooperation, Instituto Hegoa, University of the Basque Country (2005)
+MA Development and International Cooperation, Instituto Hegoa, University of the Basque Country (2005)